 Surprisingly, the best-case memory mapping implementation performed almost as well as the Optane-PM implementation.
 This is an artifact of our drug rank aggregation strategies.
 The two strategies we evaluate are single scan operations, which behaves efficiently using memory mapping.
-As the memory size increases, we observe the same performance degradation as DRAM due to crossing NUMA node zones.
+As the memory size increases, we observe performance degradation when memory exceeds 192GB.
+This is a result of the dual cpu architecture: DRAM is split between the two sockets in a Non-Uniform Memory Access (NUMA) architecture.
+This means that after 192GB (the maximum amount of DRAM allocated to a single socket), data must cross to the other socket which induces additional latency.

 In a more realistic setting, memory mapping performs the worst.
 This is due to the eviction policy and DRAM not being able to store the entire dataset.
+This can already be seen in the memory-mapping strategy with 64GB in Fig 4.
 We note that this is also a best-case realistic scenario as once evicted, a row will never be needed again by our strategies.
 For more advanced strategies, memory mapping will perform significantly worse as multiple passes (sometimes random access) of the data is required.